-Acoustic and electro-acoustic spectrometer for particle size distribution and zeta potential in concentrated dispersions and emulsions.
+Acoustic and electro-acoustic spectrometer Particle size distribution and zeta potential in concentrated dispersions and emulsions.

-When used in conjunction, acoustic and electro-acoustic techniques have significant advantages for characterizing particle size distribution (PSD) and zeta potential (ZP).
+When used in conjunction, acoustic and electro-acoustic techniques have significant advantages for characterizing particle size distribution and zeta potential.
 As such, an optimum ultrasound based technique should combine both acoustic and electro-acoustic spectroscopy together in one instrument.
 The Acoustic & Electro-acoustic Spectrometer DT-1202 is such an instrument.

 The measuring chamber of DT-1202 contains both acoustic and electro-acoustic sensors.
-As a result this instrument is capable of measuring an attenuation spectra (see acoustic theory for particle size), as well as Colloid Vibration Current (CVI, see electro- acoustic theory for zeta potential).
+As a result this instrument is capable of measuring an attenuation spectra see acoustic theory for particle size, as well as Colloid Vibration Current (see electro- acoustic theory for zeta potential.
 This instrument can perform acoustic and electro-acoustic measurements separately and independently.
 At the same time, the interpretation software is quite different for the individual spectrometers.
 However, it provides links between both measurements for improved characterization.

 For instance, calculation of zeta potential from CVI requires information about particle size distribution.
 These parameters can be extracted from the acoustic measurement when acoustic and electro-acoustic spectrometers are combined together.
 The acoustic spectrometer provides, in this case, the required information about particle size.
 DT 1202 software implements this correction.

 The DT-1202 can be supplemented with a set of Options which substantially extend this instrument’s capabilities.
 For instance, it can be supplied with 2 burettes for titration.
 This allows measuring zeta potential and particle size at different pH, surfactant concentration, and ionic strength.
 Aqueous and non-aqueous conductivity measurements are also optional.
 Non-aqueous conductivity is especially important for characterizing zeta potential in non-polar liquids.
 The Rheological option is suitable for characterizing longitudinal rheological properties, such as compressibility and bulk viscosity.
 Porous materials Option extends zeta potential capability for these types of samples.
 This option includes also measurement of porosity with high frequency aqueous conductivity probe.